johndaudelin/cs643-programming-assignment/README.md

     $ java -jar ~/car-recognition.jar

 Now, both programs will be running simultaneously.
 The program on EC2-A is processing all images in the S3 bucket (njit-cs-643) and sending the indexes of images that include cars to EC2-B through SQS, which in turn is processing these images to find out which ones include text as well.
 Finally, once both programs have finished running, you will find a file named `output.txt` on EC2-B in the home directory.
 This output file will display the indexes of images that contained both cars and text, along with the associated text from each image.

-## Local Steps

-To setup and run this program locally, follow these steps.

-### Java/Maven Installation

-Run the following commands:

-    sudo apt install openjdk-11-jre-headless
-    sudo apt install openjdk-11-jdk-headless
-    sudo apt install maven

-### Credentials Setup

-Login to your AWS Educate account, and in Vocareum, click on "Account Details."
-Click on "Access your credentials" and copy the text that is displayed.
-Create a file on your machine, `~/.aws/credentials`.
-Paste those copied credentials into this file.
-You will need to re-copy and paste these credentials whenever they change (after your session ends).

-### Running locally

-After cloning this repository, run the following commands to run DetectText.java:

-    $ cd cs643-programming-assignment/text-recognition
-    $ mvn clean install package
-    $ java -jar target/text-recognition-1.0-SNAPSHOT.jar

-While this is running, open another terminal and run the following commands to run DetectCars.java:

-    $ cd cs643-programming-assignment/car-recognition
-    $ mvn clean install package
-    $ java -jar target/car-recognition-1.0-SNAPSHOT.jar

-Once DetectText has finished running, you should see a file named "output.txt" in the text-recognition folder with the final results.